Lake Tahoe: Summer Activities for Families

 Kids and adults will be amazed at the sweeping views on this 2.4 mile ride on the Heavenly mountain gondola.
 Take in the gorgeous scenery at the midway point on The Observation Deck.
 This majestic site houses a souvenir shop, a cafe and views as far as the eye can see!

-Bring the kiddos to this family-friendly Lake Tahoe park that spans 4 acres and is located in downtown Tahoe City.
+Bring the kiddos to the family-friendly Tahoe City Commons Beach park that spans 4 acres and is located in downtown Tahoe City.
 Tahoe beaches are famous for their clear and calm waters and their white sand beaches.
 Commons Beach is no exception, and also has the added feature of a lakefront children’s park.
 Pack a picnic lunch and settle in for a relaxing day beachside with the little ones.

 Summertime Bonus: Free Concerts every Sunday afternoon; Free movies on the beach every Wednesday night.